getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 ```

-If you have other enhancers or middleware such as `thunk` you would do:
+If you have other enhancers or middleware such as `thunk`:

 ```js
 const store = createStore(rootReducer, compose(applyMiddleware(thunk), sentryReduxEnhancer));
 ```

 {% capture __alert_content -%}
-Sentry uses a redux **enhancer**, this means that you neither pass it to `applyMiddleware` nor call the method when you pass it to the `createStore` method, you would just pass it as indicated above.
+Sentry uses a redux **enhancer**.
+Pass the enhancer, as indicated above.
+Don't pass it to `applyMiddleware` and don't call the method when you pass it to the `createStore` method.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"